dairefinn/ollama-react-frontend/README.md

 Any API calls will automatically start the model if it's not already running, you just have to make sure that Ollama is running.

+## Features

+### Query

+Type in a prompt and click submit to send a request to the LLM.
+The LLM will generate a response and display it on the page.
+Only one prompt and response will be displayed at a time.

+### Chat

-Type in a search query and click submit to send a request to the LLM.
-The results will be displayed on the page.
+Type in a message and click submit to send a request to the LLM.
+The LLM will generate a response and display it on the page.
+The conversation history will be displayed on the page.

+You have the option to regenerate the latest response by the LLM or to revert the conversation back to a previous point.

+Conversation history can be exported to a JSON file and re-imported to restore the conversation.
+There is also the option to clear the conversation history.

 ## Other notes